-So here are a few tips and ideas that worked for us, as well as some invaluable support groups that you can consult for advice tailored to your child's needs, whatever their stage of schooling.
+So here are a few tips and ideas that worked for me, as well as some invaluable support groups that you can consult for advice tailored to your child's needs, whatever their stage of schooling.

 1) Invest in the TRANSITION PROCESS